American ‘Playboy’ Model Antje Utgaard Posts A Chest-Baring Pic On Instagram To Tease Her Fans

 As The Inquisitr previously noted, in an interview with Maxim magazine, Antje opened up about the type of men that she would like to date, together with the dos and don’ts of dating.
 Speaking of which, the model revealed that she likes men who have confidence and are chivalrous.

 Prior to the latest share, Antje posted another sexy pic where she could be seen rocking a black bra to expose ample cleavage.
-She opted for a full face of makeup, wore her hair down and accessorized with hoop earrings to ramp up the glamour.
+She opted for a full face of makeup, wore her hair down, and accessorized with hoop earrings to ramp up the glamour.

 As of this writing, the snap has garnered more than 24,000 likes and over 700 comments which shows that fans never seem to get enough of the model’s hotness.